-Certain of our executive officers and directors (including our Chief Executive Officer and Chairman) have agreed to purchase 5,000,000 Class A shares in this offering at the initial public offering price per share and on the same terms as the other purchasers in this offering.
-The underwriters will receive the same underwriting discount on these shares as they will on any other shares sold to the public in this offering.
+Certain of our existing shareholders, directors, including our chairman, and entities affiliated with certain of our directors, have indicated an interest in purchasing Class A shares in this offering at the initial public offering price per share and on the same terms as the other purchasers in this offering.
+Because indications of interest are not binding agreements or commitments to purchase, any of the persons described above may determine to purchase more, fewer or no shares in this offering.
+The underwriters will receive the same underwriting discount on any shares purchased by these shareholders as they will on any other shares sold to the public in this offering and will allocate any such shares as directed by us as the issuer.

-The underwriters expect to deliver the Class A shares to purchasers on or about February 4, 2019 through the book-entry facilities of The Depository Trust Company
+The underwriters expect to deliver the Class A shares to purchasers on or about , 2019 through the book-entry facilities of The Depository Trust Company. ·